Shell's profit slumps in 2020 as the pandemic bites | Headlines

 Analysts said that while Shell missed forecasts for both its fourth-quarter profit and cash flow, the results overall were not as bad as feared, especially after rival British BP posted a loss of $5.7 billion earlier this week.
 "We are coming out of 2020 with a stronger balance sheet," Chief Executive Ben van Beurden said in a statement.

-Shell shares were little changed at 0915 GMT, slightly underperforming the broader European energy index.
+Shell shares were down 2% at 1515 GMT, underperforming the broader European energy index which was down 0.5%.
 Shares in Shell collapsed in 2020 along with rivals to hit 878.1 pence on Oct.
 28, their lowest in more than a quarter of a century.
 They have recovered since but are still down 40% since the end of 2019, before COVID-19 savaged oil markets.

 "Earnings were below consensus and cash flow too, but that hides the fact that expectations were low after what BP reported on Tuesday," Jefferies analyst Giacomo Romeo said.
 U.S. rivals Exxon Mobil and Chevron reported huge losses in 2020, battered by the prolonged slump in energy demand during pandemic lockdowns.
 BP's loss was its first in a decade while Exxon reported a massive $22.4 billion annual loss, its first as a public company.